Exponentiation: Non-integer exponents with a complex base

 In the preceding sections, exponentiation with non-integer exponents has been defined for positive real bases only.
 For other bases, difficulties appear already with the apparently simple case of nth roots, that is, of exponents $1/n,$ where n is a positive integer.
-Although the general theory of exponentiation with non-integer exponents applies to nth roots, this case deserves to be considered first, since it does not need to use complex logarithms, and is therefore easier to understand.
+Although the general theory of exponentiation with non-integer exponents applies to nth roots, this case can be treated independently, as it does not depend on the use of complex logarithms.